-$$\sum{j=1}^{n} z_j \le k,\tag{58}$$
+$$\sum{j=1}^{n} z_j \leqslant k, \tag{57}$$

 Many works both on mean variance approach and on linear risk/safety measures have been presented in the literature dealing with cardinality constraint portfolio optimization.
-In Chang et al. [17] the authors extend the relative mean-variance model to include the cardinality constraint.
-The same model was previously studied by Bienstock [14].
-Meanvariance models with the cardinality constraint are presented in Jobst et al., [31], Lui and Stefek [49], in Lee and Mitchell [42], in Lin, Sun and Wang [46], in Fieldsend, Matatko and Peng [26] and many others (see Table 3).
+In Chang et al. (2000) the authors extend the relative meanvariance model to include the cardinality constraint.
+The same model was previously studied by Bienstock (1996).
+Mean-variance models with the cardinality constraint are presented in Jobst et al. (2001) and Liu and Stefek (1995), in Lee and Mitchell (1997), in Li, Sun, and Wang (2006), in Fieldsend, Matatko, and Peng (2004) and many others (see Table 3).
 All these models are relative.
-Linear models including cardinality constraint are proposed by Speranza [85] and by Angelelli, Mansini and Speranza [4], [6] and are all absolute models.
-In [77] Sankaran and Patil introduce the cardinality constraint into an absolute model.
-Finally, in [1] cardinality constraint is directly minimized as an objective function.
+Linear models including cardinality constraint are proposed by Speranza (1996) and by Angelelli et al. (2008), Angelelli, Mansini, and Speranza (2012) and are all absolute models.
+In Sankaran and Patil (1999) Sankaran and Patil introduce the cardinality constraint into an absolute model.
+Finally, in Anagnostopoulos and Mamanis (2010) cardinality constraint is directly minimized as an objective function.